 First baby toys should be made out of non-toxic, natural materials since babies learn by placing objects into their mouth.
 Here is something for you to choose from:

 Montessori Pincer Grasp Block by Montessori Wood Works

 Montessori Infant Gift Set by Natura Baby.
 This is a lovely set that will serve as a part of Practical Life area of development.

 Cloth Sensory Book by Popline Co

 Weaning Table and Chair.
-Weaning process normally starts around 6 months of age.
+Weaning process starts typically around 6 months of age.
 This is the time when usually baby is given first foods and can do first simple activities while sitting at the table.
-Ettetete made a great set that serves dual purpose: weaning table and chair AND can be transformed into a Learning tower for helping in the kitchen when child is older.
+Ettetete made a great set that serves a dual purpose: weaning table and chair AND can be transformed into a Learning tower for helping in the kitchen when the child is older.

 Baby Clothes ideally should be in plain and soft colours, made out of soft natural materials and allow total freedom of movement.
-It is recommended that babies and children walk bare foot when possible or alternatively wear shoes with non slippery leather soles.
+It is recommended that babies and children walk barefoot when possible or wear shoes with non-slippery leather soles.

 Baby leather shoes by SWAG booties